geoserver/geoserver.github.io/_posts/2025-02-17-geoserver-2-25-6-released.md

 This series has now reached end-of-life, and it is recommended to plan an upgrade to 2.26.x or the upcoming 2.27.0 soon.
 GeoServer 2.25.6 is made in conjunction with GeoTools 31.6, and GeoWebCache 1.25.4.

-Thanks to Peter Smythe (AfriGIS) for making this release.
+Thanks to Jody Garnett (GeoCat) and Andrea Aime (GeoSolutions) for making this release.

 ## Release notes